-Transit and Railroad Police with little to no experience tend to make between $35160 and $46820 while the more experienced ones make over $76770 per year.
+Transit and Railroad Police with little to no experience tend to make between $49380 and $61020 while the more experienced ones can earn over $90010 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Transit and Railroad Police is to move to a higher paying state like NJ.
-Right now, the highest paying states for Transit and Railroad Police are NJ, PA, IL, TN and MN.
+One of the easiest ways to increase your salary as a Transit and Railroad Police is to move to a higher paying state like NJ.
+Right now, the highest paying states for Transit and Railroad Police are NJ, WA, NY, NV and IN.

-3 other factors that can increase your salary as A Transit and Railroad Police is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Transit and Railroad Police is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Transit and Railroad Police what degree they had when they got the job and most of them said they had a Associates degree followed by Certificate.
+We asked other Transit and Railroad Police what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a College Certificate.